 Hike Great Falls Park with kids

-Great Falls Park is a U.S. National Park that you can visit in both the Northern Virginia, and Maryland side, situated along the banks of the Potomac River.
+Great Falls Park is a U.S. National Park that you can visit on both the Northern Virginia and Maryland sides, situated along the banks of the Potomac River.

-One of the highlights of the park is the the River falls, which flows over a series of steep, jagged rocks and empties into the Mather Gorge.
+One of the highlights of the park is the River Falls, which flows over a series of steep, jagged rocks and empties into the Mather Gorge.

-*Because Great Falls Park is such a popular spot right now, be aware of the crowds.
+*Because Great Falls Park is such a popular spot, be aware of the crowds.
 I suggest getting here early, or plan a weekday visit.
-It gets crowded here on weekends, and can be filled to capacity.
+It gets crowded here on weekends and can be filled to capacity.

 *This post may contain affiliate links.
 Affiliate links are no extra charge to you, but I may earn a small commission if you choose to make a purchase.